lovejzzz/TonePuzzle/README.md

 Then access the game at http://localhost:8080

+## Live Demo

+You can play the game online at: [lovejzzz.github.io/TonePuzzle/](https://lovejzzz.github.io/TonePuzzle/)

 ## UI/UX Features

 - **Dual Mode Interface**: Seamlessly switch between Visual and Ear modes with a toggle in the header.